wakesurfer/iotmeetup/instructions/thechallenges.md

 ## The Challenges ##

 Now on to some interesting challenges.
 Here we will not guide like in the tutorials.
-If you complete 3 of these then you will get a nice prize and a permanent place in the IoT Gurus Hall of Fame on our Meetup.com site!
+If you complete 3 of these then you will get a permanent place in the IoT Gurus Hall of Fame on our Meetup.com site!

 1. You remember that sometimes the DHT22 sensor fails to provide measurements?
 Now this is a perfect place to use IoT Alerts!
 Enhance your iotclient.c code to send alerts to the server when the DHT22 fails to return any temperature and humidity values.